Maps4HTML/Maps4HTML-Workshop-2020/supporting-material-uploads/report/report.md

 On the topic of standardizing maps for the Web, the workshop surfaced a wide range of information, and opinion, the latter ranging from negative to cautious to outright enthusiasm.
 The hesitant feel a standard could prevent people from effectively using maps compared to current proprietary offerings.
 Those voicing cautious endorsement the idea and strongly encourage “keeping it simple.”
 Others were optimistic on calls to action to standardize maps as it reduces the barriers to their use by everyone, of all abilities technical, physical, cognitive.

-> (A native map HTML element would) definitely let us focus more on what we can do with maps; how we can make nice maps, how we can support users in creating nice maps...the more I think about it, the more I like...the basic concept of … a slippy map.... with that in place, mapping libraries could probably develop in directions that we cannot even think about yet.
-But this strong focus on the rendering that we have now is definitely in the way of ... other kinds of developments.
+> *(A native map HTML element would) definitely let us focus more on what we can do with maps; how we can make nice maps, how we can support users in creating nice maps...the more I think about it, the more I like...the basic concept of … a slippy map.... with that in place, mapping libraries could probably develop in directions that we cannot even think about yet.
+But this strong focus on the rendering that we have now is definitely in the way of ... other kinds of developments.*

-> Andreas Hocevar, OpenLayers developer / OSGEO
+-- Andreas Hocevar, OpenLayers developer / OSGEO

 The workshop demonstrated the receptiveness on the part of the Web standards community, to the idea of standardizing maps in browsers (the Web Plat, with the caveat that the work will be costly and time consuming.
 Web Platform advocates suggest that efforts to standardize maps should be incremental in nature, starting with use cases and requirements, and proceeding to specification and development.
 In the light of such willingness to cooperate, and with the knowledge that the Web Platform is the last and only “even playing field” in our global information space, it is imperative that the geospatial standards community continue, and to increase our participation in Web standards development, promulgating standard and simplified access to maps and spatial information (maps in HTML), for everyone, of all abilities.